The Indian Church (painting): 2018 change of name

-In 2018, 73 years after Carr's death, the Art Gallery of Ontario retitled the painting to Church at Yuquot Village due to the negative connotations of the term "Indian."
+In 2018, 73 years after Carr's death, the Art Gallery of Ontario retitled the painting to Church at Yuquot Village due to the supposed negative connotations of the term "Indian".
 Jan Ross, the curator of the Emily Carr House, criticised the renaming of the painting, saying that "renaming a work in contradiction with the artist's intentions is tantamount to 'censorship'."
 She added "That is sacrosanct.
 It robs the artist...
 I think it behooves us to examine things within the context of their day."

-Georgiana Uhlyarik, Curator of Canadian Art at the Art Gallery of Ontario, argues that a title change does not change history but rather the new title is "descriptive" and reflects the gallery's "effort to 'contextualize' Carr's painting."
-Uhlyarik and the Curator of Indigenous Art Wanda Nanibush who together headed the Canadian and Indigenous Art department, developed a curatorial approach to "open up a conversation about colonial history," working to remove "hurtful and painful" terminology "on a case-by-case basis."
+Georgiana Uhlyarik, Curator of Canadian Art at the Art Gallery of Ontario, argues that a title change does not change history but rather the new title is "descriptive" and reflects the gallery's "effort to 'contextualize' Carr's painting".
+Uhlyarik and the Curator of Indigenous Art Wanda Nanibush, who together headed the Canadian and Indigenous Art department, developed a curatorial approach to "open up a conversation about colonial history", working to remove "hurtful and painful" terminology "on a case-by-case basis".